QuantumBadger/Speedy2D/README.md

  - Compatible with any device supporting OpenGL 2.0+ or OpenGL ES 2.0+
  - Very fast

+Supports Windows, Mac, and Linux.
+Should also work on Android and iOS -- if you encounter any issues on mobile platforms, please open an issue.

 By default, Speedy2D contains support for setting up a window with an OpenGL context, and receiving input events.
 If you'd like to handle this yourself, and use Speedy2D only for rendering, you can disable the `windowing` feature.